 All you need to know about the tennis court and its dimensions

 The sport of tennis is played on a.... yeah, a tennis court; but what about the surface?
 Maybe a carpet court?
 What about the speed of the court?
 Maybe medium fast.
 Wait.. is it lawn tennis or real tennis?
-Confused?
-Okay, this article is for you.
+Are all tennis courts the same size?
+How big is a tennis court?

 Tennis Court Dimensions